-- 13. Alcohol is permitted in student rooms where all occupants are of the legal drinking age of 21. - 14.
-Although underage visitors are allowed in alcohol-permitted rooms, the possession and consumption of alcohol is restricted to those individuals who are 21 years of age or older.
+- 13. Alcohol is permitted in student rooms where all occupants are of the legal drinking age of 21. - 14.Although underage visitors are allowed in alcohol-permitted rooms, the possession and consumption of alcohol is restricted to those individuals who are 21 years of age or older.
 Those students who are of age may consume alcohol while underage students are present. - 15.
-When underage persons are found in possession of alcohol in an alcohol-permitted room, regardless of the source of the alcohol, the occupants will be held accountable for supplying alcohol to minors, and the underage students will face disciplinary action as well.
+When underage persons are found in possession of alcohol in an alcohol-permitted room, regardless of the source of the alcohol, all occupants will be held accountable and subject to disciplinary action for supplying alcohol to minors, and the underage students will also be subject to disciplinary action as well.